-Several Centers and Clinics on campus offer free services, such as:
+Several Departments and Centers on campus offer free services, such as:

 Beta Gamma Sigma, the international business honor society, offers free tutoring for any Whitman required course.
 For more information, contact the Undergraduate Office at Martin J. Whitman School of Management- Room 215.

 Beta Alpha Psi, the National Accounting Fraternity, offers free tutoring for some accounting courses.
 For more information, contact the Undergraduate Program office at Martin J. Whitman School of Management, Suite 215.